arduino-libraries/Arduino_Opta_Blueprint/AboutCustomExpansionType.md

 the type of the hardware attached (so that the Opta controller can recognize different kind of hardware).

-Official Arduino expasions have a predefined type number: for example Arduino Analog expansion has ALWAYS type equal to EXPANSION_OPTA_ANALOG (which is 4).
+Official Arduino expansions have a predefined type number: for example Arduino Analog expansion has ALWAYS type equal to EXPANSION_OPTA_ANALOG (which is 4).

 Custom expansion do not have a fixed type number, after all how the Opta BluePrint